A light and healthy Asian chicken salad. Simple, delicious, yum.

 - Combine marinade ingredients in a large ziplock bag and give it a shake.
 Add chicken and marinate at room temperature for 10 to 30 minutes.

 - While the chicken is marinating, bring vinegar to boil in a small pot.
 Once the vinegar is boiling, remove from heat and add the sugar, stirring until the sugar is completely dissolved.
-Add the rest of the marinade ingredients and pour into a mason jar.
+Add the rest of the dressing ingredients and pour into a mason jar.
 Shake to combine.
 Set aside to cool.